 It's hard to be close to shopping and restaurants when you're out in the woods . . . unless you're in Duluth.

-To be closer to snow for skiing, snowshoeing and fat-tire biking, stay at the Duluth Hiker House , a block from the trails of Hartley Park.
+To be close to the Lake Superior Hiking Trail for hiking and snowshoeing and the Duluth Traverse for mountain- and fat-tire biking, stay at the Duluth Hiker House, a block from the trails of Hartley Park.
 It has a double whirlpool and steam shower as well as a gas fireplace.

 Cabins at cross-country ski resorts

 Cabins at Bearskin Lodge on Minnesota's Gunflint Trail.
 These classic log cabins are all attractive, and some have fireplaces (and braided rugs!).

 The resort also boasts a Hot Tub Hus, a twinkle-lighted ski loop, fine dining in the lodge and the state's most reliable snow.

 Nearby resorts also have great cabins.
 For more, see Snow heaven on Minnesota's Gunflint Trail.

 For similar cabins elsewhere, see Ski out the door.

 Cabin 11 at Cascade Lodge in Lutsen, Minn.
 Some of the cabins at this classic resort, across the highway from Lake Superior, are 1923 originals.

 Cabin 11 is reached by its own wooden bridge above a small waterfall.
 There's a good restaurant and pub at the resort, and guests can walk onto the trails of Cascade River State Park or ski onto the Deeryard trails.